mitesh1612/blog/docs/ai-agent-testing/outline.md

 # Blog Post Outline: How to Test an AI Agent Before Production

-## Working Title Options
+## Title

-1. **"How to Test an AI Agent Before Production"** (SEO primary — direct, searchable)
-2. **"Testing AI Agents: Because 'It Works on My Prompt' Is Not a Test Strategy"** (personality — matches existing title style)
+**"Testing AI Agents: Because 'It Works on My Prompt' Is Not a Test Strategy"**
-3. **"How to Test an AI Agent Before It Embarrasses You in Production"** (middle ground)

-> Recommendation: Use option 2 or 3 as the display title, with "how to test an AI agent before production" as the SEO-optimized slug and description target.
+Slug: `testing-ai-agents` — SEO description targets "how to test an AI agent before production."

 ---